Introduction to Numerical Methods

 Round-Off Errors

-The error that is produced when a calculator or computer is used to perform real number calculations is called round-off error.
+The error that is produced when a calculator or computer is used to perform real number calculations.
 Real numbers are typically represented in computers using floating-point form.

 Machine Numbers